HEAD COACH | JOHN CONSTABLE

 Constable defied the odds at Converse.
 After finishing 2-15-1 and 1-8-1 in conference play during the 2011 season, and starting the 2014 season as a No. 7 preseason conference selection, he guided the program to a 15-3-1 overall record and 9-1-1 in conference play, which included a 12-game unbeaten streak to win the conference regular season title and advancement to the conference semifinal round.

 Prior to Converse College, Constable spent four years as an assistant coach at Delta State University.
 During those four seasons, he helped coach both the men's and women's programs as well as the junior varsity program.
 In 2008, he helped guide the Lady Statesmen to a 10-7-2 overall record and appeared in the Gulf South Conference tournament for the first time in program history.

 As a player, he played for both Tusculum College and Seton Hill University.
 While at Tusculum, he was part of the team that, for a time, was ranked No. 1 in Division II and advanced to the NCAA Division II Elite 8 of the national tournament.
 In addition to his collegiate playing experience, Constable played for the Scottish Professional Premier League team, Motherwell Football Club, where he signed three separate yearly contracts with the professional club.
 While with the professional club, he was coached by former Derby County & Nottingham Forrest FC head coach Billy Davies, who is highly regarded as one of the best up-and-coming head coaches in British professional soccer.

 Constable, a native of Coatbridge, Scotland, has a bachelor of business administration degree from Seton Hill University.
-In addition to this, Constable holds a master of business administration degree from Delta State University and has earned an Advanced National Diploma from the National Soccer Coaches Association of America.
+In addition, Constable holds a master of business administration degree from Delta State University and has earned the Premier Diploma coaching license from the National Soccer Coaches Association of America.